JainAshish09/cms-app-protech/app/content/blogs.md

       - image: images/training-sessions.png
       - image: images/protech-in-action.png
       - image: images/project-management-tool.svg

-  - title: "Harnessing Data Analytics to Drive Efficiency in Door and Hardware Manufacturing"
+  - title: Harnessing Data Analytics to Drive Efficiency in Door and Hardware Manufacturing
     date: 2024-08-20T09:00:00.000Z
-    content:
-      In an era where data reigns supreme, leveraging analytics can transform manufacturing operations.
+    content: In an era where data reigns supreme, leveraging analytics can transform manufacturing operations.
 Our software integrates advanced data analytics tools to provide manufacturers with actionable insights into every aspect of their production process.
 By analyzing trends, identifying inefficiencies, and predicting future needs, manufacturers can make data-driven decisions that enhance productivity and cut costs.
 From optimizing machine performance to refining supply chain logistics, our solutions ensure that every decision is backed by robust data, driving operational excellence and competitive advantage.
-    image:
+    image: null
 ---